How much does a website cost in the UK — 2026 price guide for small trade businesses by AJ Web Design

 The short answer: £150 to £10,000

-A website for a small UK business costs between £150 and £10,000 in 2026.
-The price depends on who builds it and what you need.
+A website for a small UK trade business costs between £150 and £10,000 in 2026.
+I've built trade websites at every point in that range, and the price depends on who builds it and what you need.
 A one-page site for a plumber or electrician sits at the low end.
 A multi-page site with booking systems and e-commerce sits at the top.

 Most trade businesses — plumbers, builders, barbers, personal trainers — need something in the £300 to £1,000 range.
 That gets you a professional, mobile-first website that actually brings in work.